 Eventually, she realized that she could use my experience as a researcher and writer to help a much larger audience.
 She purchased the Low Income Relief domain in 2013 and has been researching low income assistance programs for people all over America since then.

 Meet the Low Income Relief Team

 Nicole has over 20 years of journalism and research experience.
 Her work has been featured in USA Today, Livestrong.com, eHow.com, The Daily Herald, The Chronicle and more.
-She started Low Income Relief so she could use her skills to help others.
+She has been researching and reporting on low income topics full-time for almost 10 years.